omarreis/LangTool/README.md

 Compiled with Delphi 10.3.3

 ## LangTool  features :
+* Load/Save *.LNG files
 * Edit all languages in the same grid (uses a TStringGrid)
 * Copy original texts to clipboard (to use with Google translate)
 * Paste list of strings from clipboard (to imput Google translate results)

-* Load/Save *.LNG files
+Interaction between LangTool and TLang is done by means of LNG files
+* On the IDE, double click TLang component to open property editor
+* Import texts from form (labels buttons etc)
+* Save file *.lng
+* Open it with LangTool
+* Add languages (using 2 letter codes like 'ES', 'FR', 'IT' ..)
+* Complete translation texts, when necessary (leave untranslated texts empty)
+* Save file
+* In the IDE, on TLang property editor, load translation file

 TLang is clearly a work in progress.
 The original editor has no way to delete a single language.
 To work around that:
-1- change form to text
+* change form to text
-2- delete TLang.Resources property
+* delete TLang.Resources property
-3- Change back to form, double click TLang and import the file edited with LangTool (*.lng) Close TLang editor and reopen it to update the languages combo (it is not updated after load)
+* Change back to form, double click TLang and import the file edited with LangTool (*.lng)
+* Close TLang editor and reopen it to update the languages combo (it is not updated after load)

 You may also need to localize Delphi default dialog texts ( Yes, No etc)  not covered by TLang.
 To do that copy FMX.Dialogs.pas to project directory and change it